ryanquinnnelson/Beach-Town-Civic-Hall/README.md

 The massing of the Civic Hall is a response to the different scales of space that the building must resolve.
 Plaza Central is public and grand, so the front of the Civic Hall is equally impressive.
 Plaza Pienza is residential and intimate, so the height and detailing steps down to match.

 The floor plan is divided into a main hall with library and model alcoves, a service portion with bathrooms and staging, and a stair tower.
-The main hall is envisioned to tell the story of Las Catalinas, with maps and drawings on its walls to illustrate the past, present, and future.
+The main hall is envisioned to tell the story of Las Catalinas, with maps and drawings on its walls to illustrate the past, present, and future."

 ![Image1.png](imgs/21_1219_Final_Layout_Town_Hall_P1.png)